Research & Resources

 We are currently conducting research to shape our future interventions.
 Below is an overview of our research, as well as selected reports and papers that we find particularly helpful.
 Also included are resources for those interested in learning more about fish welfare and advocacy.

 We welcome questions and feedback.
-To do this, or to request access to one of our unpublished pieces, please contact us.
+To do this, please contact us.

 Shorter pieces can be found on our blog.

 Different fish species have dramatically different welfare needs.
 This report proposes a prioritization process for identifying the species most promising to work with, and provides some tentative conclusions amongst species commonly farmed in Asia.

 In this report we review various approaches an organization can take to improve welfare for farmed animals.
 For each, a summary is given, as well as a list of pros and cons, crucial considerations, and its long term promise.

 See a list of our unpublished research and ongoing research here.